 Add-ADGroupMember RemoteAccessUsers -Members user1,user2,user3

-To get all the information about specified group, use the Get-ADGroup cmdlet:
+To get all the information about the specified group, use the Get-ADGroup cmdlet:

 get-adgroup 'domain admins’